PRISHIta123/RAELN/README.md

 # Semi_Supervised_Model_for_Classification_of_Network_Intrusion_Malwares

 All source code files are available in the src folder
-Associated plots are present in the Plots folder
+Associated plots can be accessed in the plots.pdf file
 The datasets including the benchmark NSL KDD dataset are present in the data folder

-Note: The code is compatible for TensorFlow version 1.14.1
+Note: The code is compatible for TensorFlow version 1.14.1 and can be run using a virtual env with python 3.5 .

 UNSW Dataset Link: https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/
 NSL-KDD19 Dataset Link: https://www.kaggle.com/hassan06/nslkdd#__sid=js0